 Lucija Prelovec- Director at Large, Board Member 2018-2022, Nova Scotia

-Lucija is currently a Science Producer and Communication Specialist with Ocean School in Nova Scotia.
+Lucija is currently a Communication Specialist with DeepSense in Nova Scotia.
 She has a background in marine biology and science communication.
 Her previous experience in various informal education institutions has helped fuel her passion in marine science communication and advancing ocean literacy in Canada.
-She has been involved with CaNOE since the 2016 Ocean Literacy Conference and has been co-chairing the Communications Working Group this past year.
+In 2020, she became an Ocean Bridge Ambassador and had the opportunity to meet so many youth passionate about ocean conservation.
+She has been involved with CaNOE since the 2016 Ocean Literacy Conference and has been chairing the Communications Working Group.
 She looks forward to continuing steering CaNOE and bringing it up to the level of its international equivalents.

 Maia Hoeberechts- Director at Large, Board Member 2018-2022, British Columbia